LITTLE JAGGED EDGES

 Lily’s obsessions over food grow more intense.
 She plans every calorie she consumes in a hidden notebook, and sneaks into the kitchen late at night to binge and purge.
 She exercises obsessively and scrutinizes herself in the mirror, hating what she sees.
 Her world shrinks, slowly at first, as she falls into the isolation and punishing cycles of anorexia and bulimia.

 When a scathing article features Lily and her boyfriend Ben, everyone at school — including her best friends Eloise and Helen — shun her.
 Desperate for a friend, Lily turns to personal and vulnerable journal exchanges with her young English teacher, Greta Jacobs.
 The two quickly form a bond over a shared love of books, and then over their negative body images.
 As their unhealthy relationship grows, it morphs into something mutually damaging.
 Instead of helping her, Lily’s friendship with Greta only pushes Lily further into her disease.

 Eventually Lily must see Greta for who she really is.
-Me and the Mirror Girl is the story of a young woman who ultimately must find herself, even as she actively tries to disappear.
+Little Jagged Edges is the story of a young woman who ultimately must find herself, even as she actively tries to disappear.

 (middle grade realistic fiction)